db3108/michi-c2/doc/manual.rst

 either from the shell (if you made an error in the path) or from michi, for you to undersand what the problem is and to correct it.

+If you are still in trouble, maybe is it time to read the section 4 "Troubleshooting" in the INSTALL file.

 2.2 What michi think of the position ?
 --------------------------------------